 Weigh your options regarding storing your clinic’s health information, whether you decide to store it as a hard copy, on your own servers, or in a cloud-based practice management system.

-Think about a solution that meets the needs of your daily workflow while also adhering to HIPAA.
+Consider a solution that meets the needs of your daily workflow while also adhering to HIPAA.
 Also, consider choosing a combination of these storage options.

 HIPAA requires a written contract between clinics and any other entity handling health information.
 For this contract, HIPAA defines two types of organizations: